Financial Systems Engineering

 Scoped after entry phase

-- API and webhook implementation
+- API, queue, and webhook implementation

-- Idempotency and retry handling
+- SQL data models, idempotency, and retry handling

-- Audit trail and exception workflow support
+- Audit trail, reconciliation, and exception workflow support

 Technical Advisory